Sinevia/php-library-workflow/README.md

 # PHP Workflow

-An easy and very pragmatic multistep workflow system.
-As in real life steps can be skipped.
+An easy and very pragmatic multistep workflow implementation with minimum requirements.

 ## Workflow Steps ##

-The steps are a very basic object and can be easily extended with what is needed from each workflow.
-This can be done either by using dynamibc properties, or extending the Step class.
+The step class is very basic and can be easily extended with what is needed from each workflow.
+This can be done either by using dynamic properties, or extending the Step class.
+The step name SHOULD be unique.

-Though the sequence in which the steps are added is not important for the functioning of the workflow, it is impotant if you want to use progress feature.
-Thus always try to add the steps in logical sequence.
+The steps are not sequential, though can be.
+However, when you add the steps to the workflow add them as they are logically sequenced.
+The logical sequence is used to calculate the overall progress of the workflow.

+As in real live steps can be skipped.
+For example you do not need to go to the river to fetch watter, if its already waiting in a bottle.

 ## Workflow Progress ##

 The worflow progress is a nice feature, which allows to show the progress in a progress bar, or a pie chart.
 It is calculated using the sequence in which the steps are added to the workflow.
-For instance, if a workflow has 100 steps, and you are on step added as 70th in he sequence, all the steps added before are considered "completed" and the overall completion of the workflow is at 70%.
+For instance, if a workflow has 100 steps, and you are on the 70th step, all the steps added before are considered "completed" and the overall completion of the workflow is at 70%.

 ## Features ##